 It has some good dog walking areas.
 We discovered Hautoki Domain.
 It’s a huge wooded area where dogs are allowed to walk off leash.
 It was a great find.
 We were there through the week so it was very quiet, but I feel it could be busy at the weekend.
 Bean adored it.

 We spent a fair bit of time camping at Tainui Wetere Domain, which is a small camp near the town of Mokau, to the north of New Plymouth.
-Dogs are allowed to stay here and it’s right on another stunning black sand beach, on the estuary of the Mokau River, which makes it an incredibly safe beach for swimming and general dog antics.
+The Domain allows dogs and it’s right on another stunning black sand beach, on the estuary of the Mokau River, which makes it an incredibly safe beach for swimming and general dog antics.

 Next on the doggy tour were Bulls and Sanson

-Bulls is such a dog friendly place that they are even allowed in to explore amazing antique shops.
+Bulls is such a dog-friendly place that they even allow dogs inside to explore amazing antique shops.
 Well, maybe not all antique shops, but they are allowed in French & Sons which in all honesty is a dream shop.
-Bean couldn’t believe his luck, as he was even given a treat on entry, from the owner.
+Bean couldn’t believe his luck, as the owners gave him a treat on entry!
 There were doggy drinking stations throughout the shop.
 A lovely, novel experience.

 Just down from Bulls is Sanson, Sanson is famous for Viv’s Kitchen and their cream horns.
 They are also incredibly dog friendly and have a huge garden out the back with lots of tables spaced around the place.
 Dogs are very welcome.
 Bean had scrambled eggs.

 After all this excitement and food, Bean needed a walk.
 Half an hour away is Ashhurst Domain, it has various walks.
 We did a sort of farm/forest walk.
 It’s really well signposted – some bits you need to pop your dog back on the lead if there happen to be cattle there, then let them off again on the next part.
 It was deserted when we were there and was an absolutely brilliant, surprising find.